shittuisrael004/stx-faucet-app/readme.md

 - **Anti-Spam:** 24-hour cooldown logic built directly into the smart contract.
 - **Transparency:** Real-time faucet balance tracking.
 - **Community Funded:** Simple interface for anyone to top up the faucet.

+## 🏗 Project Structure

+This repository is organized as a full-stack workspace:

+- **/contracts**: Contains the Clarity smart contracts and Clarinet configuration.
+- **/frontend**: The Next.js web application, styled with Tailwind CSS and Framer Motion.
+- **/tests**: Clarinet test suites for contract validation.